ChristinaPetschnig/natural_language_processing/README.md

 Experiment with different NLP models suitable for text classification tasks (Recurrent neural networks (RNNs), Convolutional neural networks (CNNs), or transformer-based architectures like BERT)

+## Bert model

+The bert model can be accessed via this link: https://drive.google.com/drive/folders/1q7Q7oZbrY3p5Mu4pBGssp4ogMvTEciwD?usp=sharing as it is too big for loading it on github

 ## Extras:

 ### Ethical Considerations: